Superalgos/Superalgos/README.md

 ![Trading-Simulation-Asset-Balances](https://user-images.githubusercontent.com/13994516/58564447-3e304200-822d-11e9-9e90-e4f02212de5a.gif)
 <br/><br/>

+> **NOTE:** For the time being, asset balances displayed on screen correspond to the Simulation layer that was turned on last.

 The dashed line represents the duration of the trade at the price of the _take position_ event.
 Notice how one asset is exchanged for the other asset at the take position event, and exchanged back as the trade closes.

 ![Trading-Simulation-Trade-Duration](https://user-images.githubusercontent.com/13994516/58564452-3ec8d880-822d-11e9-8b4e-4cd892df69e7.gif)